BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 • Learn patterns like “Hammer,” “Doji,” or “Engulfing candles.”

-• These patterns help in predicting future price movements.
+• These patterns may help indicate potential future price movements.

 • Always confirm these patterns with support, resistance, or trendlines for stronger trading signals.
-Candlestick patterns provide easy visual cues that make decisions straightforward, even if you are new to trading.
+Candlestick patterns provide easy visual cues may help simplify decision-making, even if you are new to trading.

 Read Also: Stock Market Trading: Meaning, Types, and Historical Context